Skip to content

 EMDASH_AUTH_SECRETLegacy.
 Used as the IP-salt source if set, so existing installs keep stable commenter-IP hashes across upgrade.
 New installs should not set this.

-Add the CLI commands as package.json scripts for convenience:
+Add common commands as package.json scripts for convenience:

 package.json